huanlui/concordion-dotnet/README.md

 # concordion-dotnet
-Attemp to use concordion in a dot net application
+An attemp to use Concordion in a dot net application